van-richard/CodingNotes/notebooks/commandline/commands/awk.md

 ## Separator

 You can chose the field separator with, `-F`.
-This example choses the comma as the separator, and print the 5th column:
+Here, the comma is a separator to print the 5th column:

 ```bash
 awk -F ',' '{print $5} file'